-Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+• Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.